Call for choirs: The Fire of Olympus

 - Alternatively, if you are not in a choir or if your choir cannot take part, please contact us yourself and we'll let you know of workshops taking place near you in which you can take part

-We are very happy to run these workshops at schools, where they tie in well with GCSE, AS and A Level Music as well as non-academic music provision.
+We are very happy to run these workshops at schools, where they tie in well with GCSE, BTEC, AS and A Level Music as well as non-academic music provision.
+The workshop can be tailored to suit ages 11+, in a group of at least 50 for best results.
 Please contact us for details.

 These workshops are generously supported by funding from The Classical Association.

 Always felt fully part of the team and met some wonderful people that are now my friends!

 Dawn, who took part as a Suffragette in Emily